Kou-ding/Graph-Minor/README.md

 Things yet to implement:
 - [ ] Sub-matrices
 - [ ] dense function for smaller matrices
+- [ ] transfer code from windows to unix
 - [ ] Julia code